 Almost any favourite biscuit or cookie style dog treat dough can be used to make homemade dog treat bars.
 Roll and cut doughs have the best consistency for shaping, even if you don’t need to roll and cut these bars.
-For the best results, choose a recipe that has a thick and firm handing consistency, bakes firm, and doesn’t have any large chunky add-ins that may make shaping or segmenting difficult.
-For the pictured treats, I used a fruit and yogurt dough that included both gelatin and flax for a thick, fudgey dough.
-I also included finely shredded dry cooked chicken to make things extra irresistible.
+For good results, choose a recipe with a sturdy handing and firm baking consistency.
+Don’t use any chunky ingredients that could make shaping or segmenting difficult.
+For the pictured treats, I used a fruit and yogurt dough with a boost of gelatin and flax.
+I also added finely shredded dry cooked chicken to make things extra irresistible.

 Shaping the Dog Treat Dough into Segmented Bars

-Once the dough is ready for shaping, it can be divided into bar sized portions (in whatever bar size you’d like to make).
-The bars are hand formed into rectangles, either on a non-stick mat or bakers paper for easy movement to the baking pan.
+Once the dough is ready for shaping, divide it into bar sized portions.
+You can split the dough to suit whatever bar size you’d like.
+My bars were hand formed into rectangles, and I suggest doing this either on a non-stick mat or bakers paper for easy movement to the baking pan.
 Keep the bars reasonably thick to reduce the risk of breakage and/or cracking.
 I used the side of a butter knife to help with flattening and squaring my edges, and the flat back to indent score lines in the top of the bars.

-Individually formed bars will look uniform, but you can also make a large sheet of dough, bulk cut into segments and separated into bars after baking.
+Individually formed bars will look uniform, but you could make a large sheet of dough, bulk cut into segments, and separate into bars.
+They could be separated before or after baking along score lines.
 See our simple shortcuts for making baked dog treats in any size for details and a visual example.
-There may be rough edges where the bars are separated, the bars will otherwise look very similar.
+There may be rough edges where the bars are separated, but the bars will otherwise look very similar.

 Baking and Storing the Dog Treat Bars

 The prepared treats can be baked according to your chosen recipes, noting that cooking time will vary depending on size and thickness.
-With most of my treats, I like to bake lightly and then dehydrate my baked treats.
+With most of my dog treats, I like to bake lightly and then dehydrate.
 Totally optional, of course.

 Wrapping Dog Treat Bars as Holiday Gifts

 As a fun option for gifting, bar shaped treats can be wrapped like candy bars.
-Depending on your chosen materials, this can help with self-life and storage as well as handling, and it’s also quick, cute, and inexpensive.
-You can buy (or make) specialised bar wrappers, including custom printed wrappers, but you can also use some readily available household supplies to DIY a cute wrap and size it to suit your treats.
+Depending on your chosen materials, this can help with shelf-life and storage as well as handling.
+It’s also quick, cute, and inexpensive.
+You can buy (or make) specialised bar wrappers, including custom printed wrappers, but you can also use readily available household supplies to DIY a cute wrapper and size it to suit your treats.